 4) Prioritize your sleep but make sure to sleep on your back.

 5) Since deepening nasolabial folds are mostly a result of volume loss in the cheek area.
 Skincare products will only help minimally.
 Still, using good skincare products can help improve the texture and overall health of your skin.
 And should be a part of any anti-aging plan.
 Use at least an antioxidant serum in the morning and a retinol serum in the evening.

 There can of course be other natural treatments that might be helpful too.
 Such as radiofrequency.
 I have not tried that myself and I don’t feel completely safe with the idea either.
 Due to many reported side effects.
 But that is a different story.

 For now, I will just continue to use these simple yet brilliant methods I am already doing.
 I swear by them and you will too if you invest the time and effort that is required.

 And as a bonus, they will help with jowls and marionette lines too.
 Which is what my next blog post is targeting in detail.

 I hope you found this post helpful!
-Let me know in the comments below if you have any questions or anything else you want to share regarding nasolabial folds.
+Let me know in the comments below if you have any questions or anything else you want to share regarding nasolabial folds and sagging skin.

 Until next time, love your skin!